scanpay/magento2-scanpay/README.md

 ## Installation
 There are multiple ways to install this module:

-- Clone this git repository into app/code/scanpay/payment-module in your Magento directory.
+- Install the module from the Magento 2 Marketsplace (see http://localhost:8080/modules#magento-2-module)
+- Create the folder app/code/Scanpay/PaymentModule in your Magento root directory and place all module files there.
-- Install the module using the composer CLI `~$ composer require scanpay/paymentmodule`
+- Install the module using the composer CLI `~$ composer require scanpay/payment-module`

 ## Configuration
 Follow the following steps to configure the module: